sqcndev/Squishy-connector/README.md

 Important Notice
 ---
-Marmara Connector is experimental and a work-in-progress.
+Squishy Connector is experimental and a work-in-progress.
 Use at your own risk.

 License
 ---